flex-protocol/sui-flex-swap/README.md

 #### Owner add X token to trade pool

 Same as "Owner add X token to sell pool".
+No repetition here.

 #### Deposit Y reserve to trade pool